Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Also known as sourcing or prospecting new leads, this stage involves taking time to reach out and connect with potential customers.
 It could be in person at a targeted event, over the phone on a discovery call, or through a catchy email subject line (remember the dangers of email overload, though).
 Social media, too, is becoming increasingly important in this regard.

-Helpful tool for lead engagement: While the days of “dial and smile” aren’t entirely behind us, things have changed.
+Helpful tool for lead engagement: While the days of “dial and smile” aren’t entirely behind us, new technologies like VoIP and IVR are changing things.
 Not all potential leads will appreciate a phone call, though they are still a popular method for contacting consumers of all ages, both before and after they’ve made purchases.

 It’s important to appreciate how this has affected sales, because it has—in a big way.
 In order to stand out, sales reps need to be able to reach customers via their favorite communication channels.
 This is why a powerful customer engagement tool can come in so useful for keeping all forms of outreach both organized and accessible.